CU-DBMI/set-website/_posts/2025-05-22-introducing-uv.md

 ## How are Python packages distributed?

+{% include figure.html image="images/python_distribution_formats.png" width="50%"%}

-In Python packaging, distributions are the artifacts that users download and install to use a Python project—most commonly as `.whl` (wheel) or `.tar.gz` (source distribution) files.
+In Python packaging, [package distributions](https://packaging.python.org/en/latest/specifications/section-distribution-formats/) are the artifacts that users download and install to use a Python project—most commonly as `.whl` (wheel) or `.tar.gz` (source distribution) files.
 A wheel is a pre-built, binary package format (`.whl`) designed for fast installation without needing to compile code (note: a `.whl` is really a `.zip` so you can unzip it to take a look at the contents).
 It’s the preferred format for most users and is what tools like pip look for first on PyPI.
 In contrast, a source distribution (`.tar.gz`, often called an `sdist`) contains the raw source code and build instructions; installing from it may require compiling extensions or resolving more complex dependencies.
 Source distributions are essential for reproducibility, auditing, and as a fallback when no wheel is available for the user’s platform.

 Conda packages, on the other hand, belong to a separate ecosystem built around the Conda package manager.
-A Conda package is a `.tar.bz2` or `.conda` archive that includes not just Python code, but also compiled binaries and system-level dependencies.
+A [Conda package](https://docs.conda.io/projects/conda-build/en/stable/resources/package-spec.html) is a `.tar.bz2` or `.conda` archive that includes not just Python code, but also compiled binaries and system-level dependencies.
 This makes Conda particularly useful for scientific computing, where packages often require compiled C/C++/Fortran libraries.
 Unlike wheels, Conda packages are not tied to Python’s internal packaging standards - they’re built using Conda-specific metadata and managed by Conda environments.
 While PyPI and pip dominate general-purpose Python packaging, the Conda ecosystem provides a more holistic, environment-based approach—at the cost of being somewhat siloed and less compatible with pure Python tools.